 Good for nothing.

-So you give up, and return back to wishful thinking of something better.
+So you give up and return back to wishful thinking of something better.
 You think that you are the only one who can’t get to where they want, which only enforces this negative train of thoughts.
 Though actually, you can overcome anything that you set your mind to (believe me!).
-Having this negative attitude towards ‘BLIPS‘ can end up leaving you worse for ware in the long run.
+Having this negative attitude towards ‘BLIPS‘ can end up leaving you worse for wear in the long run.

 Blips are everything and anything that puts a stop or delay towards your goals.
 They can be great or small in the impact they cause, but they are all things that we are capable of solving and moving on from.

 You need to develop your own positive process that is suited to you and you alone, to help deal with these blips whenever they come your way.
 Here are a few of my own tips to guide you to fix the problems…